-Boeing Donated $1 Million To Trump Inaugural, U.S. Refuses To Ground Boeing Plane Involved In 2 Deadly Crashes
+Boeing CEO Allegedly Pleaded With Trump Not To Ground 737 Max 8 Jets

 Following the second deadly crash of a Boeing 737 Max airliner in just over four months on Sunday, countries around the world — including Australia, China, Singapore, Indonesia, Argentina, Mexico, the United Kingdom, European Union, and India — have grounded the plane until a full investigation can determine whether the two crashes were the result of a flaw in the plane itself.
-But in the United States, as The Associated Press reports, the federal Aviation Administration has so far refused to order U.S. air carriers to keep their 737 Max planes out go the sky.
+But in the United States, as The Associated Press reports, the federal Aviation Administration has so far refused to order U.S. air carriers to keep their 737 Max planes out of the sky.

 On Sunday, an Ethiopia Airlines Boeing 2737 Max crashed on takeoff, NBC News reported, killing all 157 people on board.
 The crash occurred just four months and 10 days after a Boeing 737 Max operated by Indonesia’s Lion Air also crashed shortly after takeoff, killing the 189 people on the plane.
 The two crashes are the 66th and 36th deadliest air disasters in history, according to the database Plane Crash Info.